serhatacarhello/Countdown-Timer/README.md

 # How to Build A JavaScript Countdown Timer
-Source files to accompany the Tuts+ course: How to Build A JavaScript Countdown Timer
+In this JavaScript Countdown Timer tutorial I tried to learn how to create my own.

-Countdown timers can be very effective tools for indicating the start, or end, of an event.
-For example: when a website goes live, or a price offer expires, or even when a user session might end.
-In this JavaScript Countdown Timer tutorial you’ll learn how to create your own.
+Thanks to Adi Purdila

 **Resources**